ksilin/cluster-resilience-dash/README.md

 #### What?

-These requests are emitted by clients on consumer group changes.
+These requests are emitted by clients on consumer group membership changes.
 This happens both on voluntary and involuntary changes.
-Example for voluntary changes are starting, stopping or resizing an application.
-Involuntary changes
+Examples for voluntary changes are starting, stopping or resizing an application.
+Involuntary changes are usually failures - in the application itself or in the connectivity between the application and the cluster.

 #### Why